Lucasvitoriano25/TopicDiscovery/README.md

 ### TO DO:

-Make a way to read all the catalog and separate the courses by his identifier ex: 2CC1005
+Improve the preprocessing removing words that doesnt add that much iniformation: course, english, gif, metz, ...

-Test with the pre-processing of Ingrid
+Find a way to no longer need to remove the first pages of the pdf

 Increase somehow the coherence of the model